-The Company has in place Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition, Redressal) Act, 2013 and the Rules made thereunder.
+The Company has in place Policy for prevention of Sexual Harassment in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition, Redressal) Act, 2013 and the Rules made thereunder.
 The Company has zero tolerance on Sexual Harassment at workplace.
 In compliance with the provisions of Companies Accounts Rules, 2014, as amended, the Internal Complaints Committee is set up to redress complaints received regarding sexual harassment.
 All employees including permanent and contractual, temporary, trainees and other stakeholders are covered under this policy.
-The following is the summary of sexual harassment complaints received and disposed off during the Financial Year 2020.
+The following is the summary of sexual harassment complaints received and disposed off during the Financial Year 2021.